-The PGY1 pharmacy residency program builds on the Pharm.D. education to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.
+The PGY1 Pharmacy Residency programs at University of North Carolina Medical Center will build on the Pharm.D.
+Education to contribute to the development of competent and confident clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and postgraduate year two (PGY2) pharmacy residency training.

 The PGY1 Pharmacy Residency, Ambulatory Care Track, is a 12-month program designed to develop residents into strong and capable pharmacy practitioners with additional experience in the ambulatory care setting.
 Through exposure to general and specialty ambulatory care experiences, as well as experiences in acute care medicine and administration, the resident will gain broad exposure to areas of patient care and pharmacy which have impacts on practice in the ambulatory care setting.
 The program is designed based on the belief that the best ambulatory care providers are those who clearly understand what patients experience throughout the continuum of care, through clinic, acute care, and transitional care environments.

 Residents will receive training and orientation to the department's services for about 6 weeks during the months of June and July.
 Over the course of the residency year, residents must complete an average of 400 hours of staffing.
 Pharmacy practice responsibilities include staffing in decentralized or central pharmacist positions.
 Activities include, but are not limited to, verifying patient-specific orders and medications, providing pharmacokinetic consults when requested, answering in-depth drug information questions, attending all adult codes as the pharmacy member of the code team, providing patient education and solving pharmacotherapy situations as they may arise.